ALICE Training criticism has resulted in some large-scale misconceptions spread throughout the internet and media.

 Misconception 2: Because school violence can’t be prevented, school security measures are an endless investment.

-Misconception 3: There is no evidence that ALICE makes schools safer.
+Misconception 3: There is no evidence that ALICE Training makes schools safer.

 ALICE training has been repeatedly used to empower individuals to participate in their own survival and has helped save lives.
-The insurance industry sees the same benefit of investment by recommending ALICE training on the A.M.
-Best Company Expert Service Providers list.
+The insurance industry sees the same benefit of investment.
+In 2018, ALICE Training was recommended by AM Best and was awarded expert status.
 ALICE active shooter response training is the only active shooter response training on the list which speaks to a larger breadth of safety.

 Misconception 4: Students are not capable of participating in all ALICE survival strategies.

-Additionally, critics say that students cannot counter a gunman.
+Additionally, ALICE Training criticism suggests that students cannot counter a gunman.
 In some instances, they have no other choice and do indeed counter the perpetrator.
 Students are capable of countering and can do what is necessary to survive.

-Misconception 5: General lack of understanding of the realities of active shooter events in schools.
+Misconception 5: There is a general lack of understanding of the realities of active shooter events in schools.

 - The National Sheriff’s Association concluded the average police response time is 18 minutes.

-- 50% of attacks ended in less than 5 minutes, according to the United States Secret Service.
+- Throughout 2017, 50% of attacks ended in less than 5 minutes, according to the United States Secret Service.

-- The average age of school shooter is 16
+- The Washington Post reported the average school shooter is 16 years old.

 - Between the years of 2000 and 2013, 24 school shooting incidents occurred.
-According to an FBI study, 20 of the shooters were school aged
+According to an FBI study, 20 of the shooters were school aged.

-The ALICE Training Institute will continue to rise above these misconceptions and remains committed to our mission of increasing the chances of survival by empowering individuals with proactive response options.
+ALICE Training will continue to rise above these misconceptions and remains committed to our mission of increasing the chances of survival by empowering individuals with proactive response options.
 To learn more about ALICE Training and how to be prepared, contact our team members today!